dekoza/mtgpl/rules/M14_Rulebook.rst

 blocked, it deals damage equal to its power to him or her.
 It doesn't take that many hits to drop your opponent all the way from 20 life to 0!

-The middle of each turn is the combat phase.
-(You'll learn about the parts of the turn in a bit.)
+The middle of each turn is the *combat phase*.
+(You'll learn about the :ref:`parts of the turn <sec-parts-of-turn` in a bit.)
 In your combat phase, you choose which of your creatures will attack, and you choose who or what they will attack.
 Each one can attack your opponent or one of your opponent's planeswalkers, but not any of his or her creatures.
 You tap the attacking creatures.
 They all attack at the same time, even if they're attacking different things.
 You can attack with a creature only if it's untapped, and only if it was on the battlefield under your control when the turn began.

 Your opponent chooses which of his or her creatures will block.
 Tapped creatures can't be declared as blockers.
 For blocking, it doesn't matter how long the creature has been on the battlefield.
 Each creature can block only one attacker, but multiple blockers can gang up on a single attacking creature.
 If that happens, the attacking player orders the blockers to show which is first in line for damage, which is second, and so on.
 Creatures don't have to block.

 After all blockers are chosen, combat damage is assigned.
 Each creature—both attackers and blockers—deals damage equal to its power.